Yahya Jammeh: Sexual abuse and rape allegations

 Three women from Gambia accused the former president, Yahya Jammeh, of raping and sexually abusing them while still in office, as per rights advocacy group Human Rights Watch and TRIAL International.
 According to ex-Gambian officials, women were pressured by presidential aides regularly to visit and work for Jammeh.
 One of the women is a Gambian pageant winner who has accused the ex-president of raping her.
 The victim, Fatou "Toufah" Jallow said she met Jammeh when she was 18 years old after winning a beauty pageant in 2014.

 As per Jallow, in the months that followed, Jammeh asked her to marry him at a dinner organized by one of his aides.
 Later, Fatou was invited by the former president via his aide to attend a religious ceremony at the State House.
-However, on her arrival the victim claims to have been taken to the president's private residence, where she was injected with a needle and “sodomized”.
+However, on her arrival the victim claims to have been taken to the president's private residence, where she was injected with a needle and "sodomized".
 In October 2019, Jallow testified before Gambia’s public Truth and Reconciliation Commission about the rape charges.

+Terror

+In 2018 the American treasury that designated Mohammad Ibrahim Bazzi as a terrorist and one of Hezbollah financier, linked him to Jammeh.
+Since 1997 Hezbollah is designated by the US as a terrorist organization, a fact that did not prevent him from doing business with the militant group and to provide protection to its financiers.

 Exile

-As Jammeh left The Gambia on 21 January 2017, Barrow stated that a "truth and reconciliation commission" would be appointed to investigate any possible crimes committed by Jammeh.
-Barrow cautioned that the commission wouldn't prosecute Jammeh, only investigate the alleged crimes.
+As Jammeh left the Gambia on 21 January 2017, Barrow stated that a "truth and reconciliation commission" would be appointed to investigate any possible crimes committed by Jammeh.
+Barrow cautioned that the commission would not prosecute Jammeh, only investigate the alleged crimes.
 West African leaders did not guarantee any form of immunity to Jammeh.
 The United Nations, African Union and ECOWAS declared that any country offering refuge to him or his family would not be punished and he should be free to return to the country in the future.
-The statement added that it would work with the government of The Gambia to make sure that assets and properties legally belonging to him or his family, cabinet members, government officials or party supporters would not be seized.
-Jammeh later left The Gambia for Equatorial Guinea, where he allegedly lives in a mansion in the village of Mongomo.
+The statement added that it would work with the government of the Gambia to make sure that assets and properties legally belonging to him or his family, cabinet members, government officials or party supporters would not be seized.
+Jammeh later left the Gambia for Equatorial Guinea, where he allegedly lives in a mansion in the village of Mongomo.